therealdope/Farmer_Management_System/README.md

 # Farmer Management System (FRMS)

 ## Overview
-The Farmer Management System (WRMS) is designed to efficiently manage warehouse operations by tracking owners, godowns (warehouses), employees, farmers, products, and bookings.
+The Farmer Management System (FRMS) is designed to efficiently manage warehouse operations by tracking owners, godowns (warehouses), employees, farmers, products, and bookings.
 The system ensures smooth workflow for booking products, managing inventory, and tracking ownership of godowns and products.

 ## Database Schema